ivRodriguezCA/IRCrypto/README.md

 ### Todos

- - Receive all the hate from the crypto experts for creating this library in the first place
  - Get some crypto experts to look at this code
- - Iterate on the first 2 points ;)
  - Error handling
  - Add RSA and EC key pair enum for key sizes (right now is 2048 for RSA and 256 for EC)
  - Incremental Symmetric Encryption